grnet/agora-sp/README.md

 Due to a missing migration, you should first run:

 ```
+python manage.py makemigrations
 python manage.py makemigrations accounts
 ```
+**NOTE:** The second command above might not be needed.

 And then, to run the databse migrations, run the command `python manage.py migrate` to update the database.